paulowe/gcp/gke workloads/gke_persistent_storage/volumes.md

 ### Volume types
 #### 1. Persistent Disk - Long lived (same as GCE Persistent Disk)
+    - Physical storage (backed by Persisten Disks) defined at the Pod-level (cannot dynamically provision, must be created before Pod creation)
+    - Physical storage (backed by Persistent Disks) managed at the Cluster level using PersistentVolume and PersistenVolumeClaims (dynamic provisioning)
 #### 2. EmptyDir - An empty directory that allows the containers within the Pod to read and write to and from it.
     - Temporary, Short-lived
     - Used to exchange data between containers using file system